kentro91/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 11. Don't just count your directories, make your directories count
 script that counts the number of directories and sub-directories in the current directory.

+# 12. What’s new
+Create a script that displays the 10 newest files in the current directory.